bitovi/hatchify/docs/koa/hatchedKoa.serialize.md

 ## findAndCountAll

-`hatchedKoa.serialize[schemaName].findAndCountAll(data: {count: number; rows: Model[]}, ops: SerializerOptions) => JSONAPIDocument` serializes result of all the rows matching your query, within a specified offset / limit, and get the total number of rows matching your query.
+Serializes result of all the rows matching your query, within a specified offset / limit, and get the total number of rows matching your query.
 This is very useful for paging.

+`hatchedKoa.serialize[schemaName].findAndCountAll(data: {count: number; rows: Model[]}, ops: SerializerOptions) => JSONAPIDocument`

 ```ts
 const serializedTodos = await hatchedKoa.serialize.Todo.findAndCountAll(